aawnu/php-ga4/README.md

 - Events sent to the Validation Server will not show up in reports.
 - There is no way for events sent through measurement protocol (Server Side) to show up in the `debugView` in Google Analytics Admin.

-## Additional information

-- Geographic information is only available via automatic collection from gtag, Google Tag Manager, or Google Analytics for Firebase.
-- The `page_view` event works, however it's not documented in the official documentation, so do not rely on it.

 ## Documentation